If you are going to play good Ukulele songs you need to know about chunking, how to “Chunk” or mute. It is probably the

 With one finger and your palm:

-Try out the different methods and find out which one that is best for your playing.
-When you have practiced for a while you will find out that this technique isn’t hard at all, and you will very soon be chunking as a pro.
+Try out the different methods and find out which one that suits your playing best.
+When you have practiced for a while you will find that this technique isn’t difficult at all, and you will very soon be chunking as a pro.